Flash3388/Workshops-2024/electronics/part2/README.md

 ### PWM Output

 The Pulse-Width Modulation (PWM) output ports are a row of 10 seperate ports in the side of the RoboRIO (opposite to the DIO ports).
 They are used for generating PWM signals.
 Each of these ports is numbered (0-9), and this number will be used in our code to access the specific port.
+Note that these ports are only for output.
+For input of PWM, simply use a normal Digital input port.

 Like the DIO and Analog Input ports, these ports are composed of 3 pin for Signal, VCC and GND.